The Usui Memorial

 Looking back, this spiritual method makes it clear that it should not be limited to treating illnesses and bad habits.
 The point is that the supernatural abilities of gifted nature form the basis, causing the adept to complete the spiritual heart, to keep the body healthy and to accept a life of prosperity.

-It follows that this person is supposed to teach, in general, to follow the teachings of the late Meiji-Tennô, who is to recite five principles (rules of life) in the morning and in the evening and draw attention to the spiritual heart.
+It follows that this person is supposed to teach, in general, to follow the teachings of the late Meiji-Tennô, who is to recite five principles (precepts) in the morning and in the evening and draw attention to the spiritual heart.

 First, it says: Today you should not be annoyed.
 Second, it says: one should not be sad.
 Third, it says: Be thankful!
 Fourth, it says: Dedicate yourself to your karma!
 Fifth, it says: Get used to being benevolent to the beings and your soul.